Composing Music

 Arrangements

 Although Synfire hosts your instruments (audio plug-ins) and offers basic mixing capabilities, it doesn't want to replace your DAW or notation program.
 It is meant to complement them.
 You can export your work in part or as a whole with drag & drop.
-Or save Standard MIDI Files (SMF) and notation formats like MusicXML and LilyPond.
+Or save as DAWproject or Standard MIDI Files (SMF) and notation formats like MusicXML and LilyPond.

 If composing music is relatively new for you, Synfire is a wonderful companion that can assist you along the way.
 If you are an experienced professional, Synfire can give many fresh impulses and new inspiration.